dreambeam/maven-imagined/README.md

 # maven-imagined

+## Prerequisites

-Maven is a java tool
+Maven is a Java tool, so you must have Java installed in order to proceed.